 Based on this chart would you likely accept that pesticides were at least one of the causes of autism?

 Now, plotting the real-life data with the right axis correctly labeled as “Organic Food Sales $M”.

 Are you ready to accept that organic food is a cause of autism?

-Remember the noise you had in your head when you looked at this chart.
+Remember the noise you had in your head when you looked at the organic food vs autism chart.
 You should get that more often.

 With computers and the internet, our natural interest in patterns is intensely facilitated and amplified.
 Greed is fully engaged too—if we can identify a pattern that enables us to predict the future we can become rich!

 So how can we discern between patterns that denote causation and those that don’t?

 First of all, we must embrace randomness.
 Our intuition wants to ascribe causation to correlation, but sometimes patterns just randomly align.
 If both headlights in my car fail within a few minutes it’s likely there’s a shared cause (e.g., excessive voltage), but it’s possible they both just wore out.
 Physicists are fond of saying, “Everything that can happen does happen.”

 Second, we need to recognize that we look at a lot of patterns and often subconsciously reject those that don’t correlate.
 The ones that correlate seem to jump out at us.
 The more patterns we look at, the more likely we are to discover matches that are just coincidences.
 I don’t know who originally found the autism vs organic food correlation.
 I first saw it here, but it suggests that people and computers are comparing a lot of data sets.